Rules and Policy

 5. At least (1) one team member must attend rules meeting/registration.

-6. All teams must travel and fish within the designated tournament boundary area.
+6. On tournament day, all teams must travel and fish within the designated tournament boundary area.
 Do not travel inside the tournament boundary area to arrive at the Start/Inspection Line.
 (No crossing lake to arrive at start area)

 7. All state, federal and local laws must be followed at all times.
 KNOW THE LAW for the body of water you are fishing.
 If any team member is cited by any law enforcement, during tournament hours, and is removed from the ice, that team’s entry is disqualified.